dynamo-pentester/CODSOFT_INTERN_TASK_2/README.md

 dynamo-pentester

 ## License
-This project is licensed under the [] License - see the LICENSE.md file for details.
+This project is licensed under the [MIT License] License - see the LICENSE.md file for details.

 ## Acknowledgments
 Thanks to the PyQt community for providing a powerful GUI framework.